Stability of transition semigroups and applications to parabolic equations: Applications

-We note that it may happen that $\inf_{\R^d}\eta =0$ and that we also allow unbounded coefficients.
-In order to define a realization of the differential operator \eqref{eq.operator} on the space $C_b(\R^d)$, one needs to endow it with a suitable domain.
-We set
+It may happen that $\inf_{\R^d}\eta =0$ or that the coefficients are unbounded.
+In order to define a realization of the differential operator \eqref{eq.operator} on the space $C_b(\R^d)$, a suitable domain is needed.
+Set

-As it turns out, it may happen that the elliptic equation $\lambda u - A u = f$ is not well-posed on $D_{\mathrm{max}}$, as the solution may not be unique, see \cite[Section 7]{metafune_pallara_wacker2002} for examples.
-Nevertheless, it is proved in \cite[Section 3]{metafune_pallara_wacker2002} that, whenever $f\geq 0$, we may always find a \emph{minimal} solution of this equation.
-More precisely, we have
+As it turns out, it may happen that the elliptic equation $\lambda u - A u = f$ is not well-posed on $D_{\mathrm{max}}$, as the solution may not be unique; see \cite[Sect.\ 7]{metafune_pallara_wacker2002} for examples.
+Nevertheless, it is proved in \cite[Sect.\ 3]{metafune_pallara_wacker2002} that, whenever $f\geq 0$, there is a \emph{minimal} solution of this equation.